Batch Codes for Asynchronous Recovery of Data: Abstract

 \section{Abstract}

-We propose a new model of asynchronous batch codes that allow for parallel recovery of information symbols from a coded database in an asynchronous manner, i.e. when different queries take different time to process.
-Then, we show that the graph-based batch codes studied by \vit{Rawat \emph{et al.}} are asynchronous.
-Further, we demonstrate that hypergraphs of Berge girth at least 4, respectively at least 3, yield graph-based asynchronous batch codes, respectively private information retrieval (PIR) codes.
+We propose a new model of asynchronous batch codes that allow for parallel recovery of information symbols from a coded database in an asynchronous manner, i.e. when queries arrive at random times and they take varying time to process.
+We show that the graph-based batch codes studied by \vit{Rawat \emph{et al.}} are asynchronous.
+Further, we demonstrate that hypergraphs of Berge girth larger or equal to 4, respectively larger or equal to 3, yield graph-based asynchronous batch codes, respectively private information retrieval (PIR) codes.
 We prove the hypergraph-theoretic proposition that the maximum number of hyperedges in a hypergraph of a fixed Berge girth equals the quantity in a certain generalization of the hypergraph-theoretic (6,3)-problem, first posed by Brown, Erd\H os and S\'os.
-We then apply the constructions and bounds by Erd\H os, Frankl and R\"odl about this generalization of the (6,3)-problem, known as the (3$r$-3,$r$)-problem, to obtain batch code constructions and bounds on the redundancy of the graph-based asynchronous batch and PIR codes.
-Finally, we show that the optimal redundancy $\rho(k)$ of graph-based asynchronous batch codes of dimension $k$ with the query size $t=3$ is $2\sqrt{k}$.
-Moreover, for a general fixed value of $t \ge 4$, $\rho(k) = O\left({k}^{1/(2-\epsilon)}\right)$ for any small $\epsilon>0$.
-For a general value of $t \ge 4$, $\lim_{k \rightarrow \infty} \rho(k)/\sqrt{k} = \infty$.
+We then apply the constructions and bounds by Erd\H os, Frankl and R\"odl about this generalization of the (6,3)-problem, known as the (3$\varrho$-3,$\varrho$)-problem, to obtain batch code constructions and bounds on the redundancy of the graph-based asynchronous batch and PIR codes.
+We derive bounds on the optimal redundancy of several families of asynchronous batch codes with the query size $t=2$.
+In particular, we show that the optimal redundancy $\rho(k)$ of graph-based asynchronous batch codes of dimension $k$ for $t=2$ is $2\sqrt{k}$.
+Moreover, for graph-based asynchronous batch codes with $t \ge 3$, $\rho(k) = O\left({k}^{1/(2-\epsilon)}\right)$ for any small $\epsilon>0$.

 {\fnsymbol{footnote}}